Community Living Standards

 • Each resident may have no more than 3 guests at one time.

-• All residents are required to register their guests by submitting the Residence Life Guest Registration form located in Roompact.
-If asked to do so by a University official, including desk attendants staffing the residence hall front desks, residents must provide a copy of the registration confirmation for any guest they are hosting with accurate date and time information.
+• All residents are required to register any guests attempting to enter an area on the residential campus behind a secured door by submitting the Residence Life Guest Registration form located in Roompact.
+If asked to do so by a university official, including desk attendants staffing the residence hall front desks, residents must provide a copy of the registration confirmation for any guest they are hosting with accurate date and time information.
 Residential students visiting other areas of campus are not required to complete the guest registration form.

 • Residents are responsible for checking out their guests by updating the guest’s registration form in Roompact with the accurate date and time of the guest’s departure.
 Failure to properly check out a guest will result in the guest’s visit being counted as an overnight stay.

-• The rights of residents supersede the rights of the guest.
+• The rights of residents supersede the rights of the guest/the right of a resident to host guests.
 Overnight guests are permitted only if all residents of the apartment/suite have been informed and have given their consent.
+Residents should document in their Roommate Agreement any expectations and limitations related to guests in their suite/apartment.
+Guest expectations and limitations from roommates should be reasonable and mutually agreed upon.

 • An individual is defined as an overnight guest if they are present in a building as a guest any time between 1:00 a.m. and 8:00 a.m.